noviicee/Banque-De-Questions/README.md

 * Click **Create pull request** to open a new pull request

 # Contributors 💪

-Thanks a lot for spending your time helping.
-Thanks a lot!
+Thanks a lot for spending your time helping improve the project. <br>
 Keep rocking 🍻

 <!-- readme: contributors -start -->
 <table>
 <tr>